Homberg, Kusel: Municipality’s names

 Homberg was named in documents from 1319 and 1324, and even as late as 1448, as Hoenberg.
 About 1500, the form Hombergk cropped up, but it has been Homberg since 1650.
 However, in the 1797 Schmitt´sche Karte (map), the local dialectal pronunciation of the name in use even now is to be seen: Homerisch (or, according to another source, Homrich).
 This stems from the formation of an intrusive vowel, “[ɪ]”, which yielded first Homberich, then Homerich, and finally Homerisch.
 The village's name sprang originally from a field name, ze dem hohen berge.
-In Modern High German this would be rendered zu dem (or zum) hohen Berg(e), which means “at the high hill (or mountain)”.
+In Modern High German this would be rendered zu dem (or zum) hohen Berg(e), which means "at the high hill (or mountain)".
 Homberg was a relatively late founding in the 10th or 11th century.

 The Schönbornerhof, an historic farm in Homberg, had its first documentary mention in 1290, while Homberg itself was first noted in 1319.
 The village belonged to the Waldgraves and Rhinegraves, bearing witness to which is the lion in the municipality's coat of arms.
-The name makes clear a link with a spring (the element —born— still means “spring” in Modern High German, although the usual form is Brunnen) at the founding site, while the first syllable, Schön— (meaning “lovely” or “nice”) likely refers to the estate's location with its lovely view.
+The name makes clear a link with a spring (the element —born— means “spring” in Modern High German; the usual form is Brunnen) at the founding site, while the first syllable, Schön— (meaning "lovely" or "nice") likely refers to the estate's view.